TD142/Bookmarks/README.md

 # About

-Bookmarks app showcasing front end based create, read, update, delete techniques form validation, pagination and persisting data.
+Bookmarks app showcasing front-end based CRUD techniques, form validation, pagination, and persisting data.

 Live version of the site available at <a href="https://bookmarks-khaki.vercel.app/">https://bookmarks-khaki.vercel.app/.</a>

 ## Available Scripts